hoffstadt/DearPyGui/docs/source/documentation/filter-set.rst

 Filter Set
 ==========

-The filter set app item is a container that can be used to filter its children based on their *filter_key*.
+The filter set item is a container that can be used to filter its children based on their *filter_key*.

 Most app items have a *filter_key* keyword that can be set when